 It should be a joke, but it’s so successful.
 One Aussie company, the School of Hard Knock Knocks, has turned the traditional business model of suppliers being paid by customers on its head.
 Instead they pay their customers!
 So what is their business?
 They teach stand-up comedy.

 The business model flip isn’t a marketing fad either.
 The school was established in 2016 in Melbourne and in just over three years has expanded to Adelaide and Sydney, with over 275 graduates.
 And in 2020 they have plans to start running stand-up comedy courses in Brisbane.

 How does it work?

-The model is genius, and the community that the school has created is one of the most supportive in the comedy industry – an industry known for its internal bickering and occasional vitriol.
-Rather than throwing its students to the open mic wolves after graduation, the comedy school ensures a relationship by inviting the promising comedians to perform at its comedy room in Port Melbourne – Punchlines Comedy Club.
-The performers at this comedy club are exclusively graduates, and what’s more, unlike most open mic rooms across Australia, the school pays all the acts.
-This fee varies from $20 to $150, and just as importantly for these comedy newcomers, they perform in front of a paying audience.
+The model is genius.
+In short the community that the school has created is one of the most supportive in the comedy industry – an industry known for its internal bickering and occasional vitriol.
+Rather than throwing its students to the open mic wolves after graduation, the comedy school maintains an ongoing relationship by inviting the promising comedians to perform at its comedy room in Port Melbourne.
+Punchlines Comedy Club is exclusively for graduates, and what’s more, unlike most open mic rooms across Australia, the School of Hard Knock Knocks pays all the acts.
+This fee varies from $20 to $500, and just as importantly for these comedy newcomers, they perform in front of a paying audience.